nolsen97/machine-learning-project/README.md

 pip install python-dotenv

-Need twitter API variable, I will save this values to the secret tab in github (you can also create your own twitter developer account, but its kinda a pain), save this to .env file.
+Need twitter API variable, I will save this values to the secret tab in github and in the proposal (you can also create your own twitter developer account, but its kinda a pain), save this to .env file.

 The format should look like: